Snowflake-Labs/sfquickstarts/site/sfguides/src/hex_snowflake_vhol_q4_2024/customer_reviews.md

 ### What You Will Learn
 * How to leverage Snowflake's Cortex LMM functionality
-* Data exploration and analysis of customer reviews using Cortex.
+* Data exploration and analysis of customer reviews using Snowflake Cortex.
 * How to best utilize single-shot versus zero-shot prompting
 * Perform sentiment analysis and classification at scale.
 * How to turn a Hex notebook into a Hex data app